RyanScottLewis/enqueue/README.md

   options (Hash, to_hash, to_h)
     The adapter-specific options.
 options:
-  :to (Symbol, to_sym, String, to_s)
+  :to (Symbol, to_sym, String, to_str, to_s)
     The name of the queue to push the message to.
-Enqueue will attempt to create a new queue, if one cannot be found (lazily-created).
+Enqueue will attempt to create a new queue, if one cannot be found (lazy-creation).

     Note that the queue name is global, meaning that the same Symbol will correspond to the same queue no matter which instance is pushing to it.

     Default is `:global`.
 ```

 ### Subscriber